utsavkoul/ChatApp/README.md

 **Project Purpose**

-The app is not advanced but serves as a learning project to practice building a full-stack application with React (frontend) and Spring Boot (backend).

-Implementing real-time communication with WebSockets.

-Understanding how to integrate third-party services like video chat.
+The app is not advanced but serves as a learning project to practice building a full-stack application with React (frontend) and Spring Boot (backend), implementing real-time communication with WebSockets, and understanding how to integrate third-party services like video chat.

 This foundation can be extended in the future with features like group chats, message encryption, notifications, and advanced authentication.